Broccoli Salad – my favorite summer side dish! Fresh broccoli, red onion, raisins, bacon, and sunflower seeds in a sweet and tangy dressing.

 How Long Is Broccoli Salad Good For?

-This broccoli salad stays good for up to 3 – 4 days when stored in an airtight container in the refrigerator.
-It’s definitely best the first day when the broccoli is still a crisp.
+This broccoli salad stays good for up to 3 – 4 days when stored in the fridge.
+Make sure to use an airtight container.

 Can You Freeze Broccoli Salad?